ITEST-BME/lesson_plans/README.md

-# Lesson plans code
+# Mblock programs

-You can download the lesson plans from here...
+This repository contains the Biology Meets Engineering makeblock programs supporting the lesson plans.
+See https://www.biologymeetsengineering.org/ for more information.